SAP/spartacus-docs/_pages/telco/renewal-of-standalone-spo.md

 1. Click the **terms and conditions** checkbox and then click **Place Order**.
 Your order is successfully placed.
 1. Navigate to **Account** -> **Order History** screen to view the order details with new  contract details.

-A Business Administrator wants to define eligibility policies that are dependent on the status of the subscription, such as **active** or **subscribed** status of a standalone product subscribed by a customer.
-For more information, see [Configuring and Enabling Contract Renewals](#configuring-and-enabling-contract-renewals).

 ## Feature Enablement